henneysq/meg-ahat/README.md

 this project aims to conduct data analysis on BIDS-compliant data from the get-go.
 Thus, the source data is converted to BIDS prior to data analysis.
 However, the conversion takes place in two steps to incrementally enrich the data structure.

+Data analysis is conducted solely on the completely enriched data set (raw2 below).

 ### Data Versions <a name="data-versions"></a>